Front-side bus: Evolution

 The front-side bus had the advantage of high flexibility and low cost when it was first designed.
 Simple symmetric multiprocessors place a number of CPUs on a shared FSB, though performance could not scale linearly due to bandwidth bottlenecks.

-The front-side bus was used in all Intel Atom, Celeron, Pentium, Core 2, and Xeon processor models through about 2008.
+The front-side bus was used in all Intel Atom, Celeron, Pentium, Core 2, and Xeon processor models through about 2008 and was eliminated in 2009.
 Originally, this bus was a central connecting point for all system devices and the CPU.

 The potential of a faster CPU is wasted if it cannot fetch instructions and data as quickly as it can execute them.
 The CPU may spend significant time idle while waiting to read or write data in main memory, and high-performance processors therefore require high bandwidth and low latency access to memory.
 The front-side bus was criticized by AMD as being an old and slow technology that limits system performance.

 More modern designs use point-to-point and serial connections like AMD's HyperTransport and Intel's DMI 2.0 or QuickPath Interconnect (QPI).
-These implementations remove the traditional northbridge in favor of a direct link from the CPU to the Platform Controller Hub, southbridge or I/O controller.
+These implementations remove the traditional northbridge in favor of a direct link from the CPU to the system memory, high-speed peripherals, and the Platform Controller Hub, southbridge or I/O controller.

 In a traditional architecture, the front-side bus served as the immediate data link between the CPU and all other devices in the system, including main memory.
 In HyperTransport- and QPI-based systems, system memory is accessed independently by means of a memory controller integrated into the CPU, leaving the bandwidth on the HyperTransport or QPI link for other uses.
 This increases the complexity of the CPU design but offers greater throughput as well as superior scaling in multiprocessor systems.